 The Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interests Act, 2002 (SARFAESI Act) empowered banks or financial institutions with a presence in India or which have been notified by the Government of India to recover on non-performing assets without court intervention.
+An asset is classified as non-performing if interest or installments of principal due remain unpaid for more than 180 days.
 SARFAESI Act provides three alternative methods for recovery of non-performing assets, including taking possession, selling and leasing the assets underlying the security interests such as movable property (tangible or intangible, including accounts receivable) and immovable property without the intervention of the courts.

 Recovery of Debts and Bankruptcy Act, 1993 is an Act to provide for the establishment of Tribunals for expeditious adjudication and recovery of debts due to banks and financial institutions and for matters connected therewith or incidental thereto.
 The Act provides a procedure that is distinct from the existing Code of Civil Procedure in order to ensure a speedy adjudication.
-The Act also provides for the setting up of a separate set of tribunals to hear such matters and these tribunals are termed as Debt Recovery Tribunals (DRT s).
+The Act also provides for the setting up of a separate set of tribunals to hear such matters and these tribunals are termed as Debt Recovery Tribunals (DRTs).